Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra.md

 If rank(A) == rank(augmented matrix) after converting both to row echlon form, then the system of linear eqns represented by the matrix is independent.
 In row echlon form, the vectors are **generally** represented as rows in the coefficient matrix.
 Row operations are applied to the rows of the matrix to achieve the desired form, and the columns remain unchanged during this process.

+# Linear Mapping/ Linear Transformation
+It's a mathematical function between two vector spaces that preserves vector addition and scalar multiplication.Geometrically, a linear mapping takes vectors from one space to another in a way that maintains the structure of those vectors.

+### Kernel/ Null space
+The kernel of a linear transformation, also known as the null space, is the set of all vectors that map to the zero vector under that transformation.
+In other words, it consists of the inputs that get "flattened" to zero when the transformation is applied.

+### Image

+In the context of linear algebra and linear transformations, the term "image" refers to the set of all possible output values that a linear transformation can produce.